sergey-tihon/Stanford.NLP.NET/docs/FAQ.md

 ### StackOverflow Exception

 You probably try to execute code under `IIS Express`.
 So you have two options here: [deploy to IIS](https://github.com/sergey-tihon/Stanford.NLP.NET/issues/15#issuecomment-77526331) or [run under 64bit version of IIS Express](https://github.com/sergey-tihon/Stanford.NLP.NET/issues/43#issuecomment-190186401).
-In VS2015 it is./ under Tools> Options> Projects and Solutions > Web Projects > Use the 64 bit version of IIS Express for web sites and projects
+In VS2015 it is under `Tools > Options > Projects and Solutions > Web Projects > Use the 64 bit version of IIS Express` for web sites and projects.